-When early childhood experts talk about the mental health of children under three, they are describing the infant's growing ability to experience, regulate and express emotions and to engage in loving relationships.ii All aspects of a child's development are affected by his or her emotional health because young children who are mentally healthy are free to learn and explore the environment around them.
+When early childhood experts talk about the mental health of children under three, they are describing the infant's growing ability to experience, regulate and express emotions and to engage in loving relationships.^{II} All aspects of a child's development are affected by his or her emotional health because young children who are mentally healthy are free to learn and explore the environment around them.
 Thus the infant's cognitive and motor development, among other skills, are closely tied to the child's emotional well-being.
 Development is interconnected; the infant who can't rely on a consistent person to provide a soothing response when he or she is distressed, ill, hurt or lonely, can't develop properly.
-When the relationship between an infant and caregiver is not going well, it is harder for the infant to reach his or her full potential.iii
+When young children are preoccupied with stress or fear it is harder for them to reach their full potential.^{III}